Limón y Sal

+The album sold 50,000 copies upon three days of its initial release in Mexico.
+It reached 100,000 sales in Mexico within a month of its release.

 It was nominated for Album of the Year at the 7th Latin Grammy Awards, winning for Best Alternative Music Album.
-It also won the Grammy Award for Best Latin Pop Album, sharing a historical tie with Ricardo Arjona and his album Adentro.

 The song "Canciones de Amor" was used in the 2007 film The Heartbreak Kid, while "Mírame Bien" was used as the opening theme for the 2011-2012 Brazilian telenovela A Vida da Gente (The Life We Lead).

 Singles

 "Me Voy" was released as the lead single from the album.
 Widely considered Venegas's most successful song ever, it topped charts on the US Billboard Hot Latin Tracks, Mexico and Spain, while reaching the top ten on the US Billboard Latin Pop Airplay chart, number three in Italy, and number 12 in Switzerland.
 It was nominated for Record of the Year and Best Short Form Music Video at the 7th Latin Grammy Awards.

 The second single "Limón y Sal" was released as the second single, reaching number 24 on the US Billboard Latin Pop Airplay charts, and number two in Spain and Mexico.